serious-44/ssp/README.md

 Probably, you will find all people interested in this program where you found vsp2movie3.
 So I suggest to discuss this program also at this place.

-You want to share your timestamp files?
-Anybody volunteer to organize and disseminate the collection?

-Please report bugs on github issue tracker. https://github.com/serious-44/ssp/issues
+Please report bugs and ideas for improvements on the github issue tracker. https://github.com/serious-44/ssp/issues